enclustra/meta-enclustra-socfpga/README.md

 Use following command to specify the bitbake command to be executed. **MACHINE** variable can be overridden according to section [Supported Machine Targets](#supported-machine-targets).

-    kas shell build.yml -c 'MACHINE=refdes-me-sa1-c6-7i-d10-pe1 bitbake image-minimal-hwtest'
+    kas shell build.yml -c 'MACHINE=refdes-me-sa1-c6-7i-d10-pe1 bitbake image-minimal-refdes'

-Note that the image [image-minimal-hwtest](meta-enclustra-refdes/recipes-core/images/image-minimal-hwtest.bb) can be replaced by any available image recipe.
+Note that the image [image-minimal-refdes](meta-enclustra-refdes/recipes-core/images/image-minimal-refdes.bb) can be replaced by any available image recipe.
 Following are a few examples provided by openembedded-core layer:
 - core-image-base
 - core-image-minimal
 - core-image-minimal-dev